LUMC/HAMLET/docs/source/snv-indels.rst

   * - Possible pathogenic
     - This variant should **not** be considered pathogenic, unless there is additional evidence (*e.g.* it is a known pathogenic variant)
-  * - Discard
+  * - Likely benign
-    - This variant should not be considere pathogenic
+    - This variant should not be considered pathogenic
   * - Artifact
     - This variant is most likely an artifact produced by the pipeline, *i.e.* the variant is not truly present in the sample